 They are an excellent source of antioxidants and nutrients that help protect against brain-related disorders like Alzheimer’s disease, depression, anxiety, and bipolar disorder.
 Having fresh produce on hand can also increase dietary fiber intake an important factor in mood regulation.

-Make sure you’re choosing whole grains over refined ones and eating lean proteins, too; both are associated with lower rates of mental illness than their processed counterparts.
+Make sure you’re choosing whole grains over refined ones and eating lean proteins both are associated with lower rates of Habits to improve mental health than their processed counterparts.
 The Western diet is notoriously bad at incorporating healthy foods into our meals but it doesn’t have to be so hard!